The-Lammert-Lab/tinnitus-reconstruction/paper/ARO-abstract.md

 in which they listened to 0.5-sec sample tinnitus percepts from the American Tinnitus Association (ATA), followed by a 0.5-sec random noise stimulus.
+The ATA target signals chosen were "buzzing" and "roaring" with strongly differing spectral content.
-Subjects responded, "yes" (1), if the random noise stimulus sounded like the target signal and "no" if not (-1).
+Subjects responded, "yes", if the random noise stimulus sounded like the target signal and "no" if not.
-Responses were mapped to ones and negative ones and the PTS was reconstructed using two algorithms: linear regression and compressed sensing.
+Responses were mapped to ones ("yes" -> 1) and negative ones ("no" -> -1) and the PTS was reconstructed using two algorithms: linear regression (LR) and compressed sensing (CS).
 Compressed sensing is a recent advance in signal processing which has gained broad recognition in medical imaging due to its ability to reduce scan times